uzoochogu/Koalas/README.md

 |Print CSV                           |Displays contents in the command line                                                                                   |

-## Installation
+## Integration
-This Library can be built and used as either a shared library or a static library.
+This Library can be built and used as either a shared library or a static library (you get to choose !)

+For non-CMake projects, [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) can be your goto.
+Simply add the the project as submodule and follow instructions below to build either a shared or static library and link it to you project.
+A simple examle can be [found here](https://github.com/uzoochogu/Ursidae/tree/examples)

+#### CMake
+You can also use the embed Ursidae into an existing cmake project in two(2) ways

+1. Using [Fetchcontent](https://cmake.org/cmake/help/latest/module/FetchContent.html), cmake's way of managing dependencies.
+This project is completely compatible with CMake FetchContent, and we recommend users to utilize that method to incorporate the library into their projects.
+An example of how this is done can be found [in this branch](https://github.com/uzoochogu/Ursidae/tree/examples)

+2. The project can be cloned to a subdirectory of your project via [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) or manually and called from the `add_subdirectory` in your `CMakeLists.txt` file.
+You can also see an example [of this here](https://github.com/uzoochogu/Ursidae/tree/examples)

 ### Requirements
 - Cmake 3.10+
 - C++ Compiler that support C++17 and above

-### Building
+### Building the Library

 ```cmd
 git clone https://github.com/uzoochogu/Ursidae.git